CalvinJXie/paradigms_proj/devlog.md

 03/10/2025 4:53 PM: Thinking of working on the parse string function now.
 This feels like it will be full of errors and very long......

 03/10/2025 4:59 PM: Just looked at some useful functions from the project description and realized I could just do string->list.
 Will pivot from here.

+03/10/2025 6:23 PM: Finished a process_char function that reads an input character and determines if it should convert to an index history value or return true.
+Tested the function using (process_char "$1") with constants put into history list and outputs are correct.
+Now need to move onto main function and I think Project should be over.